foxdog-studios/pyddp/README.md

 __Ponger__

-Automatically responses to pings from the server.
+Automatically responds to pings from the server.

 __Debugging__